UNOFFICIAL OUT OF SERVICE LIST JUNE 2021

 The P32's in the 500 series are all still in service as of April 2021 except for 505, which suffered an engine compartment fire.
 It is at Beech Grove and is not expected to survive.
 Others remain on duty at various terminals.

 Former Amtrak 820 was overhauled at Beech Grove for the Connecticut Department of Transportation.
 Now numbered 6711, it was delivered to CDOT in March, 2021 via CSX freight moves from Indianapolis.
 In between leaving Amtrak, the unit had also served New Jersey Transit prior to being sold to Connecticut.
 Other CDOT former Amtrak P40's are at BeechGrove, and in April 2021 units 842 and 843 moved out for overhaul as well.
 On April 11, 2021 they joined several others already at the Indiana shop.
+Former 836 joined them in May 2021.

 Fifteen P40's Amtrak retained were rebuilt with stimulus funds 2009-2011.
 Ten of the fifteen seem to still be servicible in 2021.
 The others in the 800-843 group were previously wrecked, retired, or sold off.
 The largest number of ex-Amtrak units in service today work for the Connecticut DOT.